 to our NHS hospitals, which has left both hospitals in a government created

 cost improvement programme will be £18 million for South Tyneside Foundation Trust and £13 million for City Hospitals Sunderland - some £35 million cut from both organisations!
 How will any health service or options be sustainable with these cuts?

 In spite of this they kept telling us that the new options would mean safer and higher quality services than at present.
 Concerns that it was not safe or good for mothers to loose our special care baby unit (there were no options to keep it!) were brushed over.
 The suggestion that as South Tyneside and Sunderland are forming an alliance, they can satisfy the need for further clinical collaboration across both hospitals without moving children's A&E, maternity and stroke services was also dismissed.
 A question as to why the few health and clinical leaders who came up with these options were not available to be questioned, has not yet been answered.
 A concern that most of the clinicians and all of the nursing teams that provide our health services in South Tyneside were not involved in these clinical reviews was also not answered.
 How can this be a safe process on deciding the future of our health services in South Tyneside?

 Wednesday 5th July 2017

 Consultation Launch & Lobby

-The issues were also covered by local newspapers including The Chronicle, The Gazette, The Sunderland Echo and The Journal.
-On Thursday 6th of July, Stephen Hepburn MP (Jarrow) had an article in The Gazette: Enough is Enough: Let's save the NHS.
+The issues were also covered by local newspapers including the Chronicle, the Shields Gazette, the Sunderland Echo and The Journal.
+Also see Jarrow MP Stephen Hepburn's article in the Shields Gazette: Enough is enough: Let's save the NHS.